-Abstract.
-The 5G ESSENCE project's context is based on the concept of Edge Cloud Computing and Small Cell-as-a-Service (SCaaS) -as both have been previously identified in the SESAME 5G-PPP project of phase 1- and further "promotes" their role and/or influences within the related 5G vertical markets.
+Abstract-The 5G ESSENCE project context is based on the concept of Edge cloud computing and Small Cell-as-a-Service (SCaaS) and further "promotes" their role and/or influences within the related 5G vertical markets.
 5G ESSENCE's core innovation is focused upon the development/provision of a highly flexible and scalable platform, offering benefits to the involved market actors.
-The present work identifies a variety of challenges to be fulfilled by the 5G ESSENCE, in the scope of an enhanced architectural framework.
-The proposed technical approach exploits the profits of the centralization of Small Cell functions as scale grows through an edge cloud environment, based on a two-tier architecture with the first distributed tier being for offering low latency services and the second centralized tier being for the provision of high processing power for computing-intensive network applications.
+The present work identifies a variety of challenges to be fulfilled by the 5G ESSENCE in the scope of an enhanced architectural framework.
+The proposed technical approach exploits the profits of the centralisation of Small Cell functions as scale grows through an edge cloud environment based on a twotier architecture with the first distributed tier being for offering low latency services and the second centralised tier being for the provision of high processing power for computing-intensive network applications.
 This permits decoupling the control and user planes of the Radio Access Network (RAN) and achieving the advantages of Cloud-RAN without the enormous fronthaul latency restrictions.
 The use of end-to-end network slicing mechanisms allows for sharing the related infrastructure among multiple operators/vertical industries and customizing its capabilities on a per-tenant basis, creating a neutral host market and reducing operational costs.